 A basic token machine range with a snack bar stands to make less than a more elaborate range with luxuries like technology and a full restaurant on site.
 Plan to earn about $40,000 per year with a basic driving range and $100,000 or more with a more complex, modern range.

 Things to consider before starting a driving range

 It’s important to carefully consider your audience when designing and planning a driving range.
 If you’re catering more to beginner golfers and families, then you may want to incorporate other entertainment options, like video games and go-karts, to encourage families to spend an entire day at the range and increase their spending.
 If you’re marketing more toward serious golfers, then investing in technology and setting up a restaurant on the property can encourage those golfers to make frequent, longer visits.

-Seasonality can be an important factor in the profitability of a driving range.
+Seasonality can be an important factor in the profitability of outdoor ranges.
 As most ranges are outdoors, variances in weather affect usage of the range.
-Facilities that are impacted by weather will want to have some additional savings in order to keep the lights on.
+Facilities impacted by weather will want to add heated tees to expand the season or have some additional revenue streams to bring in money during the slow months.

 Be sure to do thorough market research as you develop your business plan.
 The local market and region can play a large role in a range’s success.
 Focus on getting a sense of the golfing market in your area to determine if there’s a need for a range.
 Visit other golf courses and driving ranges to see what they’re doing and what needs they may have overlooked.